dustinblackman/Championify/README.md

 npm run build
 ```

-You'll find a compiled executable in the build folder.
+You'll find a compiled executable zipped in the releases folder.

 ---